If you’ve got strawberries in the freezer then you might want to know how long you can keep them there.

 If you don’t practice labeling, you might end up with food that’s been frozen for 3 years, and by that point it should just be discarded.

-Frozen strawberries last for a surprising amount of time, but most folks don’t even need to keep them that long.
+Frozen strawberries last for a surprising amount of time, up to one year without losing quality, but most folks don’t even need to keep them that long.

 They’re very common items and they’re often used in smoothies or preserves, and are a favorite in baking recipes.